CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

    ![](images/L03/image16.png)

 3. Copy the **API Key** value and save it to notepad as you will be using this value in next steps.
+Now, close the browser tab by clicking on **X**.

 4. Go back to the connector test page and click **+ New Connection**.